Perpetual Futures Terms of Service

 - Crypto Wallet does not provide investment, legal, tax, or financial advice.
 Nothing in these Terms or in Crypto Wallet constitutes a recommendation or solicitation to enter into any transaction.
 You are solely responsible for assessing the suitability of Perpetual Futures trading in light of your financial resources, experience, and risk tolerance, and you should seek independent professional advice where appropriate.

-- Certain markets may not be available for trading at all times.
-Trading hours, market availability (including weekends, holidays, and maintenance periods), and any applicable restrictions (including "close-only" mode) will be disclosed in the Crypto Wallet interface and/or the FAQ and Disclosures.
 You acknowledge that during periods when trading is unavailable or restricted, you may be unable to open, close, or modify Positions or add Margin.
 Prices may gap when trading resumes, liquidity may be reduced, and execution (including liquidation outcomes) may occur at prices materially different from those displayed before such period.

 - No access to Third-Party Venue.
 All interactions with any Third-Party Venue occur through Crypto Wallet's systems and service providers.
 If Crypto Wallet's systems (or any supporting systems, including connectors or third-party infrastructure) are unavailable, degraded, or restricted, you may be unable to place, modify, or cancel orders, close or manage Positions, or add Margin until service is restored.